Medical Billing / Coding Program

 Required Courses: Medical Terminology • Medical Coding • Medical Billing/Medical Manger • CPR • OSHA-10

 Begin your career in the Health Occupation industry with this comprehensive study of language prefixes and suffixes.
 Become familiar with commonly used acronyms and their meanings.
 Medical Terminology is your first step in learning communication skills for success in all medical personnel positions.
-Receive CPR and OSHA-10 instruction and certification.
 This is a prerequisite for the Medical Coding and Medical Billing/Medical Manager courses.

 Medical Billing / Medical Manager